hicham-labeni/jane-street-alpha-research/README.md

 * weighted evaluation metric

 The dataset itself is NOT included in this repository because of size and licensing constraints.

+Because the dataset is fully anonymized, the project focuses on statistical signal structure rather than direct economic interpretation of the predictive features.

 ---